erikw/restic-automatic-backup-scheduler/README.md

 | `resticw mount /mnt/restic`                       | Mount your remote repository                                      |

-# Cron?
+## Setup Cron
 If you want to run an all-classic cron job instead, do like this:

+1. Follow the main setup from [Step-by-step and manual setup](#step-by-step-and-manual-setup) but skip the systemd parts.
-* `etc/cron.d/restic`: Depending on your system's cron, put this in `/etc/cron.d/` or similar, or copy the contents to $(sudo crontab -e).
+1. `etc/cron.d/restic`: Depending on your system's cron, put this in `/etc/cron.d/` or similar, or copy the contents to $(sudo crontab -e).
 The format of this file is tested under FreeBSD, and might need adaptions depending on your cron.
   * You can use `$ make install-cron` to copy it over to `/etc/cron.d`.
-* `sbin/cron_mail`: A wrapper for running cron jobs, that sends output of the job as an email using the mail(1) command.
+1. (Optional) `sbin/cron_mail`: A wrapper for running cron jobs, that sends output of the job as an email using the mail(1) command.

 # Uninstall
 There is a make target to remove all files (scripts and configs) that were installed by `sudo make install-*`.
 Just run: